-A. a description of the incident, the nature of the behavior, and the context in which the incident occurred;

-- B. how often the conduct occurred; - C. whether there were past incidents or past continuing patterns of behavior; - D. the relationship between the parties involved (grade, age, etc.); - E. the characteristics of the parties involved; - F. the identity of the alleged perpetrator, including whether the individual was in a position of power over the individual allegedly subjected to bullying or harassment; - G. the number of alleged bullies/harassers; - H. the age of the alleged bully/harasser; - I. where the bullying and/or harassment occurred; - J. whether there have been other incidents in the school involving the same or other students; - K. whether the conduct adversely affected the student's education or educational environment; - L. the date, time, and method in which the parent(s) of all parties involved were contacted.
+- A. a description of the incident, the nature of the behavior, and the context in which - B. how often the conduct occurred; - C. whether there were past incidents or past continuing patterns of behavior; - D. the relationship between the parties involved (grade, age, etc.); - E. the characteristics of the parties involved; - F. the identity of the alleged perpetrator, including whether the individual was in a pharassment; - G. the number of alleged bullies/harassers; - H. the age of the alleged bully/harasser; - I. where the bullying and/or harassment occurred; - J. whether there have been other incidents in the school involving the same or other - K. whether the conduct adversely affected the student's education or educational e - L. the date, time, and method in which the parent(s) of all parties involved were cor